HOME CONTACT ABOUT US SUPPORT SENSORYTEST.COM

 combination the report includes the following values:

-Response Panelist numeric response
+Response Panelist numeric response, the current panelist only.

-Mean Average of all panelist responses to
+Mean Average of all panelist responses to that attribute and sample

-Standard The computed Standard Deviation
+Standard The computed Standard Deviation (a measure of dispersion)

-Deviation (measure of dispersion) of all panelist responses
+Deviation of all panelist responses to that attribute and sample

-to that attribute and sample
+# of Count of all panelist responses to that attribute and sample

 Attribute Types